KoDakness/pi-secure/README.md

 ### The default port is 5000, but you can configure it to any other port if needed.

+### At this point you can either start your app through ssh like we did earlier or u can setup a script to auto run on pi boot.

 ### Features in Detail

 ##  Password Manager: You can securely store passwords for various websites and accounts.
 Easily add, view, and delete passwords.
 Password Generator: Generate strong and random passwords at the click of a button.